zephyr-programming/AI-Lang/README.md

   <img src="logo.PNG"/>
 </p>

-This project is a programming designed to integrate AI into a programming language & translate natural language descriptions into functional Go code.
-It leverages the HuggingFace API to convert English text into Go source code, streamlining the development process.
+This project is a programming language designed to integrate AI into a programming language & translate natural language descriptions/roadmaps into functional Go code.
+It leverages the HuggingFace & OpenRouter API to convert English text into Go source code, streamlining the development process.
 The tool supports custom HuggingFace models, saves generated code, and provides build and run capabilities.

 ## Features

-*   Converts English descriptions to Golang code.
+*   Converts english descriptions/roadmaps into Golang code.
-*   Saves generated Golang code to `.go` files.
+*   Saves generated Golang code to `.go` files and also converts the same into a `.exe` file.
-*   Builds and optionally runs the generated Golang code.
-*   Allows the user to specify a custom Hugging Face model.
-*   Saves and loads the Hugging Face API key from a configuration file.
+*   Generates GoLang code on the roadmap in the file used & converts it to an executable.
+*   The user can use any model on HuggingFace or OpenRouter.

 ## Prerequisites

 *   Python 3.x (Only if you are using the application via the Python script).
-*   Hugging Face API key (obtainable from [here](https://huggingface.co/settings/tokens)).
+*   HuggingFace/OpenRouter API key (depending on the provider you use) (obtainable from [here](https://huggingface.co/settings/tokens)).
 *   Go (for building and running the generated code).

 ## Installation